hitsave-io/xyz/client/docs/index.md

 ### Granular code versioning

-- If your code changes, the cache becomes invalidated.
-- Track your generated files.
-- We supply a collection of streaming datasets through `hitsave.datasets`.
-- So much more!!!!!!
+HitSave uses a cache invalidation algorithm that caches both your code and your data.
+This algorithm traverses the full tree of code dependencies to ensure soundness.
+So if your code changes, the cache invalidates.

 ### Experiment management